mitjafelicijan/redis-marshal/README.md

 - Autogenerates forms from hashsets and enables adding and removing attributes.

+### Supported glob-style patterns

+- h?llo matches hello, hallo and hxllo
+- h*llo matches hllo and heeeello
+- h[ae]llo matches hello and hallo, but not hillo
+- h[^e]llo matches hallo, hbllo, ... but not hello
+- h[a-b]llo matches hallo and hbllo

+Use \ to escape special characters if you want to match them verbatim.
+More on https://redis.io/commands/keys.

 ### TODO

 - [x] when usign * for query check num_keys and if larger that 500 alert user or even disable query